asmitul/uyghurOCR-telegramBot/README.md

 # uyghurOCR-telegramBot
-telegram bot image to uyghur language use uyghurOCR
+telegram bot image to txt use uyghurOCR